 Winners will receive two VIP passes to the festival for 2018 and the opportunity to have their work considered by a top New York City literary agent.

-The Small print: We are not obligated to choose a winning contestant if entries do not qualify to meet our standards or the integrity of the festival and our relationship with agents.
+The Small print: We are not obligated to choose a winning contestant if entries do not qualify to meet our standards or the integrity of our relationship with literary agents.
 In the event we have two equal ‘best’ submissions from the same category, we will announce them as first place in that same genre. (i.e. two fiction winners in place of a non-fiction winner or vice versa.)

 IN THE CATEGORY OF FICTION for the 2016-2017 season, the WINNERS were: